MaskPro

 aria-describedby | Associates an element with a description, aiding screen readers. | ||

-aria-required | Adds this attribute when validation is required. | ||
+aria-required | Added when input validation is set to required. | ||

-icon | icon | for | Whenever icon is defined as a label it links it to an input element. |
+icon | icon | for | Links icon to input element when icon in rendered as a label. |

-Keyboard Event | Description |
+| Keyboard Event | Description |

-Tab | Moves the focus to the next focusable input on the page. |
+| Tab | Moves the focus to the next focusable element on the page. |

-Shift + Tab | Moves the focus to the previous focusable input on the page. |
+| Shift+Tab | Moves the focus to the previous focusable element on the page. |